-Imagine gazing out over mud pools, hot springs, and craters.
-Picture spotting whales breaching off the Arctic coast, or birds flying over wetlands set within a volcanic landscape.
+Imagine gazing out over mud pools, hot springs and craters.
+Picture yourself spotting whales breaching off the Arctic coast, or birds flying over wetlands set within a volcanic landscape.

-All this, and more, awaits you on a self-drive tour of Iceland.
-Read on for the lowdown on how to drive the Diamond Circle, including where to go and travel tips.
+All this, and more, is waiting for you on a self-drive tour of Iceland.
+Read on to get the lowdown on how to drive the Diamond Circle, including where to go and travel tips.

 What is the Diamond Circle?

 The Diamond Circle is a driving route in Iceland that takes in some of the most breathtaking sights in the northeast of the country.
 This area is positioned in the Northern Volcanic Rift Zone, where the North American and Eurasian plates diverge.

 If you were to drive the full circuit, you’d cover a distance of 250 kilometres (155 miles).

 You may already know about the Golden Circle, an attraction-packed touring route located within easy reach of the capital, Reykjavík, in southeast Iceland.
 But the Diamond Circle – situated on the opposite side of the country – has as much allure as its name would suggest.